Breakthrough links COPD, emphysema and lung cancer

 • In Australia, approximately one in every 20 Australians aged 45 years and over suffers from COPD.

-• COPD is characterised by progressive and persistent airflow limitation, and comprises a diverse group of lung pathologies with disparate clinical presentations, mainly chronic bronchitis an emphysema
+• COPD is characterised by progressive and persistent airflow limitation, and comprises a diverse group of lung pathologies with disparate clinical presentations, mainly chronic bronchitis an emphysema.

-Collaborators | Christian-Albrechts-University, Kiel, Germany, RMIT University, Victoria, Australia.
+Collaborators | Christian-Albrechts-University, Kiel, Germany, RMIT University, Victoria, Australia

-Funding | NHMRC, United States Department of Defense, Victorian Government Operational Infrastructure Support Program, Cancer Council Victoria (CCV)
+This research was supported by | NHMRC, United States Department of Defense, Victorian Government Operational Infrastructure Support Program, Cancer Council Victoria (CCV)

-Hudson Institute communications
+About Hudson Institute